wangshiwen-ai-hku/style-transfer-agent/src/general/rules/repaint_portrait.md

 ---

 ## Overview
 replace the **personal facial features** of the content to the style image's face area.
+KEEP all face irrelevant region of style image except the facial portraits in facial region.